 - Life Balance

 What if the Need to be Resilient is Continuous and not Time-limited?

-For some, the last two years have not provided much of an opportunity to take a break or enjoy the feeling of being past the “hard part”.
-There have been multiple phases and a seemingly ever-changing need to adapt.
+Sometimes stresses may be long-term.
+For example, with the Pandemic there have been multiple phases and a seemingly ever-changing need to adapt.
 It’s a challenge to prepare for continuous and unanticipated sources of stress.
 Dr. Levy-Carrick describes this time as sometimes like “a marathon without a finish line”.
 Dr. Gonzalez explains that some in healthcare are in an “acute on-chronic” stress because we simply don’t have a chance to recuperate and recover fully.